alioualarbi/gcp-wih-ansible/README.md

 Next, we want to create a new job template to execute the playbook in Ansible Tower.
 Before we can do that, we need to create an inventory and a project referencing the playbook.

 ## Run the job template
 Now, we can run the job template.
 Check the Google Cloud Platform console to see the new resources being created as each individual task is executed.
-From the job template output shown in Figure 9, you can see that the new resources were created.
+From the job template output, you can see that the new resources were created.

 ![img](https://github.com/alioualarbi/gcp-wih-ansible/blob/main/task%20output.png)